kojitominaga/scratch/notes/2014-06-01 NORA10 comparison updated/updated.md

-Preliminary assessment of interpolation methods from NORA10
+Updated (June 2014) assessment of interpolation methods from NORA10
 ===========================================================

-done against the weather station Blindern in Oslo
+done against the weather station Blindern in Oslo.
+NEW -- it looks better in all variables if i3co is used.

 Variables
 ---------